dataplat/dbachecks/readme.md

 * Pester
 * PSFramework

+### Visualization
+If you want to use the PowerBI dashboards we provide, we strongly recommend that you keep your PowerBI Desktop updated since we can add brand-new stuff that appears on the most recent releases.
+Please visit [PowerBI Desktop download page](https://powerbi.microsoft.com/en-us/desktop/).

 ## Getting started

 Checks are performed using `Invoke-DbcCheck` which is basically a wrapper for [Invoke-Pester](https://github.com/pester/Pester/wiki/Invoke-Pester).
 This means that supported `Invoke-Pester` parameters work against `Invoke-DbcCheck`.